akirk616/Anthonys_Teaching_documentation/source/python.rst

 Python
 ======

-What is python and what is it's uses?
+What is python and what are its uses?
 -------------------------------------
 Python is a high level, general purpose, programming language.
-Most social medias we use use python such as Twitter, Instagram, Snapchat, Facebook.
+Most of the internet runs on python.

 Tutorial
 --------